solidi/writing/34-building-a-popular-half-life-mod-during-the-rise-of-counter-strike.md

 Mod making was collaborative at that time — in the summer of 1999, we were invited to alpha test *[Counter-Strike](https://web.archive.org/web/20010803113019/http://planethalflife.com/features/motw/cstrike2.shtm)* with the map *cs_siege*.
 I gave notes back to the “test party.”
 Unfortunately, these notes are lost, but I remember that the mod was absolutely excellent. *Counter-Strike* became quite popular.
 So popular...that Valve eventually acquired them, and the mod became a globally recognized household brand.

-## Software is About Outcomes and Consequences, Not About Technology
+## Software is about Outcomes and Consequences, Not About Technology

 ![Tutorials from [HL Programming Planet](https://web.archive.org/web/20000418130604/http://hlpp.valveworld.com/clienttut.htm), where we contributed back.](images/34-47.png)

-We went forward in developing *Cold Ice*, rarely using version control, unit tests, product testing, or anything that would remotely resemble a modern development shop.
+*Cold Ice*, rarely using version control, unit tests and product testing that would remotely resemble a modern development shop.

 However, we launched the modification versions anyway, and when things broke, we quickly launched patches where they were needed (which happened frequently).
 It was a real R&D (research and development) setup.